Back in the Saddle: Background

 The song's main riff was written by Joe Perry on a Fender Bass VI, which gives the song its distinctive "growl" and was inspired by Perry's admiration of Peter Green of Fleetwood Mac who occasionally used a similar instrument in live performances.
 Brad Whitford plays the lead guitar part.
 "Back in the Saddle" also features a heavy distinctive bass line by Tom Hamilton.
-The song is notable for the slow buildup of the drum beat and guitar riff in the beginning of the song, as well as the sound effects of a galloping horse and whips and screams and yodeling by Steven Tyler at the end of the song.
+The song is notable for the slow buildup of the drum beat and guitar riff in the beginning of the song, the sound effects of a galloping horse and whips, and screams and yodeling by Steven Tyler at the end of the song.

 A real bullwhip was intended to be used for the whip effects and hours were spent trying to get it to crack.
 The band members ended up cut and hurt without making any progress.
 Eventually, the band decided the whip effects would be created by whirling a 30-foot cord from the studio, then by firing a cap gun to create the crack of the whip (the sound effects are more prominent in the Quadraphonic mix of the album (Columbia CAQ 34165)).
 When the song is performed in concert, Tyler often makes more noticeable lyrical references to sex.
 Although the lyrics were written with the simple idea of cowboys and sex, this song took on new meaning after Aerosmith reunited in 1984 and embarked on their Back in the Saddle Tour.

-Today, the song remains a staple on classic rock radio and in concert.
-It is arguably one of the heaviest of Aerosmith's Top 40 singles, and is cited by rock musicians Slash and James Hetfield as among their favorite rock songs.

 The "saddle" Tyler refers to in the song is a metaphor for several sexual positions.